grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Back on deck, with the cargo hold hatch open, lifting the welding rig and welding the Gnat mating collar

-On the deck of the _Prospect_ Owen had the huge cargo hatch open.
+On the deck of the _Prospect_ Owen had lifted the big cargo hatch, which opened a gaping hole down into the big space of the cargo hold.
 It was the only way to get a heavy welding rig out of the boat.
-He had assembled a tripod gantry over the open hole down into the cargo hold, from which was hanging a heavy block with a chain running through it.
+He had assembled a tripod gantry over the hole, from which was hanging a heavy block with a chain running through it.
 Gregory was down in the cargo hold hooking the end of the chain to a welding rig.
-When it was secure Gregory gave Owen the thumbs up.
+When he had it secured Gregory gave Owen the thumbs up.

 "Hey Gregory," Owen called down to him, "while I'm hauling the welding rig up look around: we still need the material for the mating collar, the gangway so I can wheel this fucking thing across to the _Gnat_, heavy clamps, and a welding mask."
 Owen looked across at the deck of the _Gnat_ with the chop washing over it.
 "Uh, better get those rubber waders too."
 He lit a cigarette and started hauling the welding rig up, hand-over-hand.
 "This isn't going to be fucking easy."
-He said to himself through the cigarette handing from his lips.
+He said to himself through the cigarette hanging from his lips.

 When he got the welding rig suspended over the deck, he gave it a little kick, and when it swung back he let the chain out and grabbed the rig as it touched the deck and tilted back toward the hole.
 This was really a two-person job, a mistake would mean a 10 meter drop into the cargo hold.
-But what was he going to do?
 Chips and Shakes were over on the deck of the _Gnat_ drawing lines on the top of the sail with a grease pencil.
+Transport subs were perpetually under-crewed leaving a lot of work to be done by individuals that would be a lot safer with a few more people helping out.

-Owen wheeled the weldling rig out of the way and laid it down on the deck of the _Prospect_ so it wouldn't tilt off into the ocean.
-By the time he got back over the big open hatch, Gregory was back underneath with the gangway, and lashed to the railings of it the various other things Owen had asked for.
-Owen dropped the end of the chain down to him, and Gregory secured it to one end of the gangway.
+Owen wheeled the weldling rig out of the way and aligned its wheels with the deck of the _Prospect_ so it wouldn't tilt off into the ocean.
+By the time he got back over the big open cargo hatch, Gregory was back underneath with the gangway.
+Lashed to the railings of the gangway were the various other things Owen had asked for.
+Owen dropped the end of the chain down to him, and Gregory clipped it to one end of the gangway.
 "Hold on, I'll come up and help you haul it up."
 And he disappeared.

-With Gregory on deck they pulled the gangway up vertically to the deck, pulled it out onto the deck and got it lashed into place connecting the deck of the _Prospect_ to the wet deck of the _Gnat_.
+With Gregory helping to pull the chain through the block, they hauled the gangway vertically up to the mouth of the cargo hatch, out onto the deck, and got it lashed into place connecting the higher deck of the _Prospect_ to the low, wet deck of the _Gnat_.

 ### They plan the mating collar

 Chips waved Owen over.
-"Thankyee for tha', be a lot'n easier gettin back to the _Prospec'_ now I 'spect."
+"Thanks for fuckin' doing that gangway.
+It'll be a lot easier gettin' back to the _Prospect_."
 She grinned her rarely-seen wide-mouthed grin at Owen.
-"Alright, look 'ere, this is the plan Shakes and I get worked out, and ye should be glad Shakes is doin' it.
-Going to be a feckin' nightm're if'n it works, and a feckin squirtin' trip to the head if it don't."
+"Alright, look here, this is the plan Shakes and I get worked out, and ya should be glad Shakes is doing it.
+It's going to be a fuckin' nightmare if it works, and like a fuckin' wet, squirtin', languish in the head if it don't."
 She pointed to the top of the sail.
-"We feckin' lecked out though, Shakes 'ere made the sail fat enough that we can make the feckin' welds flat.
-Ye just need a piece of steel cylinder cut even, then weld it around the 'atch openin', and then weld t'e spare male feckin' docking clamps we got ont'e t'e sides of t'e cylinder."
+"We fuckin' lucked out though, Shakes here made the sail fat enough that we can make the welds fuckin' flat.
+Ya just need a piece of steel cylinder cut even, then weld it around the hatch opening, and then weld the spare male docking clamps we got onto the sides of the fuckin' cylinder."

-"How're you going to activate the docking clamps?
-They're electro-magnetic."
+"How're you going to activate the docking clamps?"
+Asked Owen.
+"They're electro-magnetic, right?."

 "Yeah," said Shakes, "we'll need to drill some through-hull fittings.
-That sucks, but it shouldn't be too hard to make them water-tight to 30 meters, which is what I usually call the depth limit of the _Gnat_."
+That sucks, but it shouldn't be too hard to make them water-tight to 30 meters, which is what I usually call the depth limit of the _Gnat_.
+And if the do happen to leak... well, they'll be pretty small leaks.
+A boat that doesn't leak isn't a boat, it's like, an airplane, or something."

 "Since we're going to be dragging the _Gnat_ along by the mating collar," said Owen, "Seems like ya should also weld some supports on the outside of the collar, down the sail, and directly to the structural elements of the hull.
 It'll be ugly as fuck, but less likely to leave the _Gnat_ ripped away from the collar."